metablaster/WindowsFirewallRuleset/README.md

 PowerShell Core as Administrator (Assumes you enabled context menu during installment of PowerShell Core) if not open it manually.

-5. If you don't have PowerShell context menu then move to `C:\` root drive by executing following two lines (type or copy/paste following commands and hit enter for each), this is where you extracted your downloaded zip file
+5. If you don't have PowerShell context menu then move to `C:\` root drive by executing the following two lines (type or copy/paste the commands and hit enter for each), this is where you extracted your downloaded zip file

     ```powershell
     c: